CavernCrawlers/CavernCrawlers.github.io/Encumbrance_and_Equipment.md

 Not all items are equally available in all regions.
 As a result, the GM is encouraged to multiply the cost of an item based on how common or rare it is.
 The recommended range is the same as for Quality Modifiers above (x0.5 to x10).

 ## Haggling
 It is possible that your players may wish to haggle with local merchants over the cost of items (especially for those with quality or rarity modifiers).
-This can be handled with a simple roll on the Reaction Table (see Rolling the Dice) modified by the bartering character’s **Charisma Modifier** and **Persuasion** (or other appropriate) skill.
+This can be handled with a simple roll on the Reaction Table (see Rolling the Dice) modified by the bartering character’s **Charisma Modifier**.
 Below are some suggestions on how to interpret the results:

 | Reaction Check Result | Effect |
 |:---|:---|